josealonso/Java-Patterns/JavaVersions/How-to-migrate-to-Java-17.md

 Spring 6.0 and Spring Boot 3.0 were just released.
 They require Java 17 or a higher version.
 So I think it's a good time to **upgrade to Java 17**, which has been around for over a year now, since September 2021.

+**IMPORTANT** The folowing article is a copy from the article called [It’s time to move your applications to Java 17](https://blogs.oracle.com/javamagazine/post/its-time-to-move-your-applications-to-java-17-heres-why-and-heres-how), by [Johan Janssen](https://blogs.oracle.com/authors/johan-janssen)

 ### **On code migration**

 - Upgrading to Java 17 requires effort, especially if the goal is to truly leverage the new language features and functionality within the JVM.